CERN-IT-INNOVATION/quantum-gates/docs/source/index.rst

 Simulators
 ~~~~~~~~~~

-The :doc:`MrAndersonSimulator <simulators>` can be used to simulate
+The :doc:`LegacyMrAndersonSimulator <simulators>` can be used to simulate
 a quantum circuit transpiled with Qiskit with a specific
 :doc:`noisy gate set <gates>`.